gpietz/brickball/README.md

 ## Project update and notes

+#### _2021-02-19_
+The project is progressing more slowly than was actually hoped.
+Last week I had no time to take care of the further development.
+Another problem is that I constantly have new ideas and from the original goal of a learning project the whole thing in my mind is developing more and more into a AAA title.

+After I have reworked the collision detection last, now rather smaller extensions and improvements have been added.
+The FPS display I wanted to put in the window title, but had to realize that this has a negative impact on the performance.
+So changes to the window should not be done often.

 #### _2021-01-29_
 I've revised the main game routine.
 Now it's using <a href="https://bevy-cheatbook.github.io/programming/states.html">
 bevy's states</a> which results into more options for the runtime "flow".<br/>